Skip to main content

 Saint-Saëns himself, however, appears to have considered Africa (a fantasia for piano and orchestra) more significant, at least in terms of its personal resonance.
 It also quotes the music of both Algeria and Egypt, making a more conscious effort to emulate their style, even as Saint-Saëns incorporates them within the western idiom of a work for solo instrument and orchestra.
 He does this so successfully that it is, quite frankly, a pity that Africa is not better known today.

 In being based on tales from The Arabian Nights, Rimsky-Korsakov’s Sheherazade understandably indulges in a more fanciful depiction of this world.
 The composer himself admitted that the music was intended to be ‘a kaleidoscope of fairy-tale images and designs of Oriental character’, but even without any great claim to authenticity, Rimsky-Korsakov’s score is highly evocative.
-His gift for vivid orchestration really comes to the fore here: there are tender, sinuous lines in the solo violin (which represents the title character), a thrilling dance made even more captivating by the addition of tambourine, leading directly into one of the most vivid storms at sea in the repertoire, complete with washes crashing against the bow of a ship.
+His gift for vivid orchestration really comes to the fore here: there are tender, sinuous lines in the solo violin (which represents the title character), a thrilling dance made even more captivating by the addition of tambourine, leading directly into one of the most vivid storms at sea in the repertoire, complete with high waves crashing against the bow of a ship.
 A pastiche it may be, but so entertaining that its appeal is undeniable.

 Moving ever further away from any sense of subtlety, we find the excesses of the Hollywood epic.
 Among the most beloved of (relatively) recent films set in northern Africa is 1999’s The Mummy, a remake of the Boris Karloff-starring film of the same name.
-Jerry Goldsmith’s score strikes an odd note by the use of a bouzouki to give the music a more exotic flavour.
+Jerry Goldsmith’s score strikes an unusual note by the use of a bouzouki to give the music a more exotic flavour.
 This instrument is more associated with Greece (on the wrong side of the Mediterranean), but if anything, this strange decision only adds to the enjoyable hokum.
 As such, The Mummy's music is on a par with Alex North’s for 1963’s even more grandiose Cleopatra (with Elizabeth Taylor and Richard Burton), and definitely a step up from the 1932 original’s use of Tchaikovsky’s Swan Lake as a main theme.

 As for what exactly makes a piece of music evoke the Arab world – whether in very general terms or a specific part of it – this is nigh on impossible without resorting to technical terms.
 Let us instead turn to Colonel Brandon in Ang Lee’s 1995 film of Sense and Sensibility: “the air is full of spices” is a wonderfully evocative way of conjuring up somewhere mysterious with more than a hint of the intoxicating.
-True, the line is spoken in relation to India rather than northern Africa, but as spoken by the inimitable Alan Rickman, it is impossibly alluring.
+True, the line refers to India rather than northern Africa, but as spoken by the inimitable Alan Rickman, it is impossibly alluring.

 Related Stories